ibm-ecm/datacap-developer-kit/README.md

 This repository is for the IBM Datacap Developer kit.

 IBM Datacap 9.1.9,
+IBM Datacap 9.1.9 iFix 7:
+The development kits have been updated to be compatible with the IBM Datacap 9.1.9 iFix 7 release.
+(Mandatory to be built on top of IBM Datacap 9.1.9 ifix 007.)

+IBM Datacap 9.1.9,
 IBM Datacap 9.1.9 iFix 6:
 The development kits have been updated to be compatible with the IBM Datacap 9.1.9 iFix 6 release.
 (Mandatory to be built on top of IBM Datacap 9.1.9 ifix 006.)